DataDog/documentation/content/graphing/_index.md

 * `Always include zero` (optional):  Specifies whether or not to always include zero or fit the axis to the data range.
 Default is to always include zero.

-Note: as the mathematical log function doesn't accept negative values, our log scale only works if values are of the same sign (everything > 0 or everything < 0).
+Note: as the mathematical log function doesn't accept negative values, Datadog log scale only works if values are of the same sign (everything > 0 or everything < 0).
 Otherwise an empty graph is returned.

 ### Overlay events for additional context